syncfusion-content/javascript-docs/js/api/ejGantt.md

 <ts name = "ej.Gantt.TimescaleRoundMode"/>

-Specifies the schedule header roundoff mode.
+Specifies the round-off mode for the start date in schedule header.

 <table class="params">
 <thead>